 1F87B3B2-B485-43B7-A6D1-EE5081202D73.jpeg

 The stunning ridge lines of the valley around Worcester in peak foliage.
-Always breathtaking and a little different every year.
+Always breathtaking as well as a little different every year.

 tempImagepx3SZ3.gif